pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 2021/04/08 22:51:18 client: Connected (Latency 29.1068ms)
 ```

+On the client here we've said traffic going to port 9090 on Kali send to 10.200.93.150 on port 15997.
+This is used to route our local traffic over to the GitStack server.
 With the chisel client and server connected we can now reach the PC on IP .100.

 A basic network diagram looks like this so far: